Military Divorce Issues

 When a service member is deployed to a war zone, it is highly likely that they will be exposed to violent and traumatic events.
 They are often in life-endangering conditions and may have to use deadly force.
 These kinds of experiences are deeply disturbing and can result in the service member experiencing an array of mental health conditions such as depression and Post-Traumatic Stress Disorder (PTSD) long after that have completed their combat tour.
 They may also suffer serious injuries such as Traumatic Brain Injury which impact their ability to function once they return to their home.
 When devising a parenting plan under these circumstances, parents need to assess the service member’s ability to cope with their mental health and physical injuries while caring for their children.

 Division of Assets

 Dividing assets during a military divorce can be complicated.
 For instance, a percentage of military retirement can be awarded to the non-military spouse based on a specific calculation.
 After such an award is made, the military will not honor retirement division absent particular language in the divorce documentation and the completion of specific documents.
 Further, there are other military benefits which could also be part of the equitable distribution process.

 Our team of experienced family law lawyers at the Draper Law Office have experience with military divorce cases and can provide you with the advice you need.
-Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our three locations: St. Cloud, Kissimmee, and Orlando.
+Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our two locations: Kissimmee, and Orlando.